syncfusion-content/maui-docs/MAUI/PDF-Viewer/Signature.md

 	2. create a signature in any one of the types
 	3. You can customize the color of the signature for handwritten and text signature types
 	4. Tap on the page to add the created signatures.
-	5. After creating the signature or closing the dialog, the signature mode will be disabled.
+	5. After creating the signature or closing the dialog, the signature mode will be disabled, and the AnnotationMode will be changed to None.
 	6. You can later move, resize, or delete the signature.

 The following code explains how to enable the `Signature` annotation mode.